EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 A half-dozen veterans visited annually to pay their respects, Robey Robichaux of Port Townsend, a retired Puget Sound ship’s pilot and Army sergeant during the Vietnam War, said in an earlier interview.

 Smith died March 14, 1933, at age 85 in his Port Townsend home at 1207 Blaine St.

 He was the last surviving member of the Civil War veterans who comprised Port Townsend’s Farragut Post, Grand Army of the Republic.

-Smith’s medal was one of 64 Medals of Honor awarded for heroism at Gettysburg.
+Smith’s medal was one of 64 Medals of Honor issued for heroism at Gettysburg.

 With 51,000 casualties, it was the war’s bloodiest battle.

 A corporal in Company E, 6th Pennsylvania Reserve Infantry, the Franklin County, Pa., native and his fellow Union soldiers were fighting Confederate forces when they saw fire coming from sharpshooters holed up in a log cabin on the regiment’s flank, according to homeofheroes.com, a website devoted to Medal of Honor recipients.

 Smith joined three sergeants and two other corporals in storming the snipers’ nest.

 “The six men moved stealthily toward the cabin, but were soon discovered by the rebels and came under heavy fire.

 “Bravely, they ignored the danger and, rushing forward, knocked down the barricades in front of the door and overwhelmed the enemy.”